Henry Brown (minister, born 1823)

-Henry Brown (April 17, 1823 – September 3, 1906) was an African Methodist Episcopal Church minister, abolitionist, and a leader of the Underground Railroad.
+Henry Brown (April 17, 1823 – September 3, 1906) was an American minister of the African Methodist Episcopal Church, abolitionist, and leader of the Underground Railroad.

 Early life and education

 Brown was born into slavery on a plantation in Raleigh, North Carolina on April 17, 1823.

 In 1835 at the age of 12, Brown was separated from his family and moved to Ohio.
 In 1837, he was purchased as an indentured servant for a Quaker family in Indiana, where he was a farm laborer.
 He received his freedom through manumission at around the age of 20.

 Brown was self-taught through reading literature and the Bible.

 Career

 In 1846, Brown was ordained as a minister in the African Methodist Episcopal Church.
 Brown was a frequent preacher at congregations in the Midwest.

 After moving to Springfield, Illinois in around 1848, Brown became an active leader and "conductor" in the Underground Railroad in Quincy and Springfield, assisting individuals escaping slavery and in pursuit of freedom.

 Brown was an active advocate for the rights of African Americans, serving as a delegate to the 1853 Illinois Colored Convention which advocated in favor of repealing discriminatory laws impacting African Americans.

 After the American Civil War, Brown was a frequent guest speaker at public events, where he recalled memories of the war and celebrated the end of slavery in the United States.
 In 1873, he was the keynote speaker at Springfield's commemoration celebration of the Fifteenth Amendment to the United States Constitution.